 2. Systemic and Interactional Focus: Brief Strategic Family therapy views problems as rooted in family dynamics rather than within an individual.
 It focuses on how family members interact and how these interactions contribute to the problems.

-3. Goal-Oriented: BSFT is highly goal-directed, with you and me identifying specific issues to address.
+3. Goal-Oriented: Brief strategic family therapy is highly goal-directed, with you and I identifying specific issues.
 The goals are often related to improving communication, resolving conflicts, and changing problematic behaviors within the family.

 4. Directive and Active Therapist Role: I take an active, directive role in guiding the treatment.
 This includes identifying dysfunctional patterns, offering strategies for change, and sometimes intervening directly in family interactions during sessions.